AstroBarker/sitar/README.md

 # 1DSaha
-one dimensional Saha ionization solver
+playing with making a one dimensional Saha ionization solver